Revan1985/VirtualKeyboard/README.md

 Try to use also a Cli wrapper for the native part.

-This Keyboard does not need to be integrated in an appication, it's a standalone version that uses win api to stay always on top of other windows (since i didn't found a valid way to do this in wpf)
+This Keyboard does not need to be integrated in an appication, it's a standalone version.